 - Head over to Customizations

 - Edit the stage for which you want to set up the rotting period

 - Enter the days

-Thus you can simply add an activity, send an email, update a field which will reset the rotting cycle and remove the yellow line.
+Thus you can simply add an activity, send an email, update a field which will reset the rotting cycle and change the color back to white.